CiscoDevNet/terraform-provider-intersight/website/docs/r/hyperflex_reduce_re_sync.html.markdown

 layout: "intersight"
 page_title: "Intersight: intersight_hyperflex_reduce_re_sync"
 description: |-
-        The execution status of reduce re-sync and stale mirror cleanup for the HyperFlex cluster.
+        The ReduceReSync object details the execution status of reduce re-sync and stale mirror cleanup operations for HyperFlex clusters.
+        #### Purpose
+        ReduceReSync focuses on the execution of maintenance operations that optimize the performance and integrity of HyperFlex clusters, ensuring effective resource management and system health.
+        #### Key Concepts
+        - **Operational Maintenance:** Facilitates reduce re-sync and cleanup operations, supporting system optimization and reliability.
+        - **Cluster Associations:** Maps operations to cluster associations, ensuring coherent execution and management.
+        - **Controlled Access:** Enforces privilege sets to ensure secure and authorized execution of maintenance operations.

 ---

 # Resource: intersight_hyperflex_reduce_re_sync
-The execution status of reduce re-sync and stale mirror cleanup for the HyperFlex cluster.
+The ReduceReSync object details the execution status of reduce re-sync and stale mirror cleanup operations for HyperFlex clusters.
+#### Purpose
+ReduceReSync focuses on the execution of maintenance operations that optimize the performance and integrity of HyperFlex clusters, ensuring effective resource management and system health.
+#### Key Concepts
+- **Operational Maintenance:** Facilitates reduce re-sync and cleanup operations, supporting system optimization and reliability.
+- **Cluster Associations:** Maps operations to cluster associations, ensuring coherent execution and management.
+- **Controlled Access:** Enforces privilege sets to ensure secure and authorized execution of maintenance operations.
 ## Argument Reference
 The following arguments are supported:
 * `account_moid`:(string)(ReadOnly) The Account ID for this managed object.